-3.11.
+- 3.9.
 Percent (%) of the organization's unclassified network13 that has implemented a technology solution centrally visible at the enterprise-level to detect and alert on the connection of unauthorized hardware assets.
-(NIST SP 800-53r4 SI-4 (4)(18), SC-7(10))

-3.11.1.
-Mean time to detect a new device (time between scans in 3.11.).

-3.12.
-Number of GFE endpoints (from 1.2.1.) covered by a software asset management capability centrally visible at the enterprise-level that is able to detect unauthorized software, alert, and block to prevent the software from executing (e.g., certificate, path, hash value, services, and behavior based whitelisting solutions).
-(NIST SP 800-53r4 CA-7, CM-7(5), RA-5), NIST SP 800-128)
+(NIST SP 800-53r4 SI-4 (4)(18), SC-7(10)) - 3.9.1.
+Mean time to detect a new device (time between scans in 3.9.). - 3.9.2.
+Percent (%) of the organization's unclassified network that has implemented a technology solution centrally visible at the enterprise-level to block network access of unauthorized hardware assets. - 3.10.
+Number of GFE endpoints (from 1.2.1.) covered by a software asset management capability centrally visible at the enterprise-level that is able to detect unauthorized software and alert appropriate security personnel.
+(NIST SP 800-53r4 CA-7, CM-7(5), RA-5), NIST SP 800-128) - 3.10.1.
+Number of GFE endpoints (from 1.2.1.) covered by a software asset management capability centrally visible at the enterprise-level that is able to block or prevent unauthorized software from executing (e.g., certificate, path, hash value, services, and behavior based whitelisting solutions).